Clemapfel/jluna/docs/installation.md

 > Window supports is experimental.
 This means specifying `MSVC` may work, however this is untested.
 The [cpp compiler support]() list seems to imply that MSVC 19.30 or newer is required to compile `jluna`.

-And `<path>` is the desired install path (for example `/usr/local`).
-Keep note of this path, as we may need it later.
+And `<path>` is the desired install path. `-DCMAKE_INSTALL_PREFIX=<path>` is optional, if it is specified manually, keep note of this path as we will need it later.

-If the command does not recognize the compiler, even though you are are sure it is installed, it may be necessary to specify the full path to the compiler executable, instead of just the name.
+If the command does not recognize the compiler, even though you are sure it is installed, it may be necessary to specify the full path to the compiler executable instead of just the name.
 For example:
 ```
 -DCMAKE_CXX_COMPILER=/usr/bin/g++-10
 ```